WouterVisscher/PROJ-FFM/README.md

 Using the (C/C++) PROJ stack in Java, so we can "level" the internal playing field in how transformations are done.
 In other words, only through the use of PROJ.
-If this is done through pyproj, georust, and so on.
+So this is done similarly like pyproj, georust, and so on.
 We can standardise the used configruation and parameters so we have minimal deviations in our transformtion, regardless of programming language.